 Overlapping terms appear in the both the lay and medical literature, including patient partnering and family-centered care.
 In this chapter, the term “patient-centered” will be used to encompass the general concept of making care delivery more responsive to the needs and wishes of the individual patient and his or her family.
 Family can be defined broadly as all the individuals whom the patient wants involved in his or her care regardless of whether they are related biologically, legally, or otherwise.
 From this definition, it follows that if a patient has any family, patient-centered care must include them.

 The construct presumes that care delivery under current models is not adequately patient-centered.
 The IOM “Chasm” report conceptualizes the health care delivery system as in evolution, from a clinician-centric, poorly coordinated and non–evidence-based model to a patient-centric, integrated system that consistently applies scientifically supported interventions.
 In “clinician-centric” models, the patient plays a passive role in decision making regarding choice, timing, and settings of care delivery; these are the exclusive domain of the providers, and those same providers decide what information reaches the patient.
 Stories abound in the lay and medical literature of patients feeling at the mercy of the medical system, unable to exert control over their own care.
-However, it is hard ...
+However, it ...